Climate Change and Sustainable Business Futures (11318.2)

 - Achieve an overall score of 50% or more.

-This is an intensive unit and in that sense, a lot of material is condensed into and presented across a short number of weeks.
+This is an intensive unit and a lot of material is condensed into and presented across a short number of weeks.
 Watching lectures and participating in workshops and tutorials is important to success in the unit.
-Please note the time committment associated with an intensive unit.

-Workshops are expected to be discussion-based and offer the opportunity for skill development.
-They are all synchronous (livestreamed).
-Each workshop will have a theme and there will be an opportunity for students to ask questions for clarification and discussion with respect to lecture material.
+Workshops will be discussion-based and offer opportunities for skill development, and to ask questions for clarification and discussion with respect to lecture material.
 Workshops will be recorded.

 Required IT skills